Get Free Solar Panel Quotes

 Sustainable Markets Council

-This is Prince Charles’ latest, and hopefully most impactful project.
+This has been hailed King Charles’ most impactful project.
 The Sustainable Markets Council aims to speed up the ecological transformation of industries – hopefully leading to a huge decrease in the production of carbon emissions

-Prince Charles is planning to host roundtable meetings with system innovators, investors, and decision makers, with a view to reducing CO2 emissions from the most polluting industries.
-By the end of the year, these monthly meetings will attempt to find solutions for the biggest issues facing the planet.
+The King has hosted roundtable meetings with system innovators, investors, and decision makers, with a view to reducing CO2 emissions from the most polluting industries.

 Earthshot prize

-At the beginning of the year, Prince William and Kate Middleton kick-started the decade with a new, straightforward initiative: to save the planet.
+At the beginning of 2023, Prince William and Kate Middleton kick-started the decade with a new, straightforward initiative: to save the planet.

 Over the next 10 years, the royal couple will unveil a number of ‘Earthshot challenges’, which will tackle the biggest ecological issues currently facing the planet.
 William and Kate will be awarding ‘prestigious prizes’ to five hardworking people that find solutions to these challenges, each year.